IP Guidance

 (S14) Appeal with amendment, the original Examiner reconsiders the appeal.

 (S15) If the Examiner accepts the amendment as patentable, the patent application will be granted.
-Otherwise, the application is then examined by the Board of Appeal.
+Otherwise, the examiner issues an Examiner’s Pre-Review Report (EPRR).

 (S17) It is possible to file a divisional application with or without an appeal to the Board of Appeal.